 As a new Board member in 2017 and currently serving as the Chair of the Board human resources committee, Joe also works as the Director, Human Resources at the Royal College of Dental Surgeons.
 Prior to his role at the RCDS, Joe was the Human Resources Manager at Kraft Foods, and then took on the same role for its grocery division Mondelez International.
 Joe has a B.Sc. in Biology-Psychology from the University of New Brunswick, and a post-graduate certificate, Human Resources from Ryerson.
 Joe sang in the school choir and his spouse, Marla, has assisted the Board with fundraising matters, serves as the school’s Community Council Co-Chair and is a parent representative for grade five.
 This is Joe's fourth year at the school.
 Joe has two sons, one in grade five and another in grade three.

 Board member since 2017 and currently serving as the Chair of the Board governance committee, Kevin also works as a Senior Product Manager at Veeva Systems.
+Prior to joining Veeva Kevin ran his own management consulting business.
 Kevin is an Information Technology professional in the enterprise computer software market and works extensively as a project manager, consultant and product manager.
-This is Kevin's fifth year as a parent at the school.
+This is Kevin’s fifth year as a parent at the school.
 Kevin is the parent of a son is in the grade seven class and a daughter in the grade five class.

-As a new Board member in 2017, Matthew also works as the Vice-President, Global Partnerships & Initiatives, World Council on City Data (WCCD) located at the University of Toronto, which is the only global network for cities reporting city data.
-WCCD strives to implement Sustainable Development of Communities and has developed the first ISO certification system.
-Prior to working with the WCCD, Matthew was a Director, Sustainable Cities with the World Business Council for Sustainable Development.
+As a new Board member in 2017, Matthew also works as the Vice-President, Global Partnerships & Initiatives, World Council on City Data (WCCD) based at the Global Cities Institute at the University of Toronto.
+The WCCD hosts a global network of innovative cities committed to improving services and quality of life with open city data and standardized urban metrics.
+Matthew has over twenty years’ experience in sustainability and international development, working in the private sector, NGOs and international organizations.
+Prior to joining the WCCD, Matthew was the Director of the Sustainable Cities Program at the World Business Council for Sustainable Development in Geneva.
 Matthew has an M.Sc. in Environmental Technology (Environmental Economics & Policy).
-This is Matthew's third year as a parent in the school.
+This is Matthew’s third year as a parent in the school.
 Matthew has two daughters, his eldest in grade one and his youngest in preschool at the Waldorf Academy Childcare Centre.

 Board member since 2017, Charmaine also works as a Professor of Social Work at the University of Toronto.
 Charmaine has been a parent and active part of the Waldorf Academy community since her son started attending the school four years ago - currently in grade five.
 Charmaine has experienced our school as a welcoming space, committed to providing children with a holistic education that will prepare them to be informed, ethical, responsible members of our community.
 Charmaine’s professional background is in social work where she worked for ten years at the Centre for Addiction and Mental Health as a clinician before getting her Ph.D. and becoming a professor of Social Work at the University of Toronto.
 In the health care sector and at the university, Charmaine held a number of administrative positions including, Director of Staff Development, Anti-Racism Officer, Associate Dean and Provostial Advisor.
 Charmaine also worked extensively with students and community members and has led various school-based and community education programs on topics including, mental health issues, HIV prevention, human rights, addiction issues, professional practice and issues of diversity.